Life

 But let us begin the story at the beginning.

-In 2007 I was struggling with with issues of identity and belief and authority and so forth.
+In 2007 I was struggling with issues of identity and belief and authority and so forth.
 I took this all very seriously because for better or for worse people in positions of power lead large groups of vulnerable individuals to wrap up their beliefs and opinions with their identity because it is easier than accepting some of the cold, hard truths of our dispassionate universe, or admitting that those before you have all used the same shortcuts for generations and refused to admit not knowing something.
 Instead they made up the answers, for all of human history, until about the time of Galileo—but many groups since have not caught up.
 At this time I was in the process of unraveling my identity and my values.

 Around this time I was also driving home from work every evening to eat dinner and spend time with my soon-to-be wife, still a student at the Caltech campus in Pasadena.
 One evening on campus there was a public performance at Ramo Auditorium of a magician who called himself a Mentalist and made annoying claims of paranormal and supernatural abilities.